awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-state-manager-targets-and-rate-controls.md

 # About targets and rate controls in State Manager associations<a name="systems-manager-state-manager-targets-and-rate-controls"></a>

-This topic describes State Manager features that help you deploy an association to dozens or hundreds of instances while controlling how many instances run the association at the scheduled time\.
+This topic describes AWS Systems Manager State Manager \(State Manager\) features that help you deploy an association to dozens or hundreds of instances while controlling how many instances run the association at the scheduled time\.

 ## Targets<a name="systems-manager-state-manager-targets-and-rate-controls-about-targets"></a>